rrnyquist/ebenezer/_Scripture/ESV/51_Colossians.md

 For the wrongdoer will be paid back for the wrong he has done, and there is no partiality. ^0325

-Masters, treat your bondservants justly and fairly, knowing that you also have a Master in heaven. ^0401
+Masters, treat your slaves justly and fairly, knowing that you also have a Master in heaven. ^0401

 Continue steadfastly in prayer, being watchful in it with thanksgiving. ^0402

-At the same time, pray also for us, that God may open to us a door for the word, to declare the mystery of Christ, on account of which I am in prison — ^0403
+At the same time, pray also for us, that God may open to us a door for the word, to declare the mystery of Christ, on account of which I am in prison-- ^0403

 that I may make it clear, which is how I ought to speak. ^0404

-Walk in wisdom toward outsiders, making the best use of the time. ^0405
+Conduct yourselves wisely toward outsiders, making the best use of the time. ^0405

 Let your speech always be gracious, seasoned with salt, so that you may know how you ought to answer each person. ^0406